Asian shares subdued; euro choppy amid Italian uncertainty

-SYDNEY (Reuters) - Asian shares hovered near 2-1/2 week lows and the safe-haven yen rose on Monday amid fears of a global trade war, while the euro pared gains as investors worried Italy’s national elections could deliver an anti-establishment government.
+SYDNEY (Reuters) - Asian shares were on the backfoot and the safe-haven yen rose on Monday amid fears of a global trade war, while the euro was choppy as investors worried Italy’s national elections could deliver an anti-establishment government.

-Italy’s poll produced no outright winner on Sunday, according to exit polls that pointed to possible political gridlock, with voters backing anti-establishment and far-right parties in record numbers.
+Italian voters delivered a hung parliament on Sunday, flocking to anti-establishment and far-right parties in record numbers and casting the euro zone’s third-largest economy into a political gridlock that could take months to clear.

-After a see-saw start, the euro eased back to $1.2320 from a two-week high of $1.2365 amid talk the euroskeptic 5-star party could form a coalition government.
+After a see-saw start, the common currency eased back to $1.2333 from a two-week high of $1.2365 as the eurosceptic 5-star Movement saw its support soar to become the largest single party, according to projections based on early vote-counting.

+“There is a highly uncertain landscape that this election has thrown up,” said Ray Attrill, head of forex strategy at National Australia Bank.“It adds to a period of uncertainty and is euro negative in the near-term at least.”

-Supporting the euro was the revival of Germany’s grand coalition over the weekend, meaning Chancellor Angela Merkel’s conservatives will form a new government more than five months since the country’s inconclusive election.
+Even so, the euro was supported by the revival of Germany’s grand coalition over the weekend, meaning Chancellor Angela Merkel’s conservatives will form a new government more than five months since the country’s inconclusive election.

-“The market remains extremely choppy,” said Stephen Innes, head of trading at OANDA.

-“The results are initially interpreted as mildly supportive for the euro given the worst case scenario - the anti-establishment coalition in office was averted - but is reversing out the initial wave of positivity,” Innes added.“...the market will look to fade upticks given the political malaise in Italy will play on.”

-The yen got a lift from safe-haven flows as risk sentiment soured after U.S. President Donald Trump proposed tariffs on imported steel and aluminum, rattling financial markets.
+The euro also got a lift from safe-haven flows, as did the yen, with risk sentiment souring after U.S. President Donald Trump proposed tariffs on imported steel and aluminum, rattling financial markets.

-The dollar fell for a fourth straight session to stand at 105.60 yen, but was slightly above Friday’s low of 105.23, a level not seen since November 2016.
+The dollar fell for a fourth straight session to trade around 105.53 yen, but was slightly above Friday’s low of 105.23, a level not seen since November 2016.

-Asian shares started the week on the backfoot despite a late rebound on Wall Street on Friday as investors worried a U.S.-led trade war could derail economic momentum around the world.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was flat near the lowest since mid-February.
+The dollar index, which measures the greenback against a basket of currencies, was a tad weaker.

+“Nothing’s happened over the weekend to soften concerns about trade wars or retaliatory actions by other countries.
+There is no rowing back so that gets us to a cautious start,” NAB’s Attrill added.

 News over the weekend suggested that Trump was going ahead with his threat, while there was no indication that allies would be excluded from the tariffs planned on imported steel and aluminum.